michaeltangfong/code-test-weston-library/README.md

 ### Displaying MIRN
-MIRN class also provide a method to display three form: standard, short and pretty, types are provided by welib library.
+MIRN class also provide a method to display MIRN in three forms: standard, short and pretty.
+The argument type is provided by welib library.

 ```javascript
 mirn.display(welib.DISPLAY.STANDARD);